top of page

 VISUAL ARTIST / UPCYCLE DESIGNER

-Reina Kashima is a Japanese American visual artist, upcycle designer, and founder of Courage2Cre8, Inc., a veteran-founded nonprofit arts organization dedicated to creating connection and community through accessible public art, artist support, and creative placemaking.
+Reina Kashima is a Japanese American visual artist and upcycle designer based in Atlanta, GA.
 Her interdisciplinary practice explores identity and resilience, shaped by cultural duality, military discipline, and a lifelong pursuit of belonging and healing.

 Born in Chicago and raised between North Carolina and Japan, Kashima navigated early experiences of harassment in the U.S. for being Asian and bullying in Japan for being American.
 These experiences shaped her understanding of hybridity and the “in-between,” themes that later define her work.
 She found refuge in creative expression during high school, studying music, sewing, and visual art, and earning top honors in regional competitions.